briancullinan2/multigame/README.md

   * Quake 5 play on the home-worlds of each species, but in a mistakenly massive defeat of stop the Arenas on Vadrigas, they've expanded to each home world.
   * 2001 Space Odyssey to meet VEGA aka HAL aka SKYNET
   * Playing split screen across the network for team based games where you might've been playing next to each other so you can watch your teammate.
+  * automatically generate the rest of team assets like colors players using dynamic skins

 # Documentation